 Working with our communities we support a number of community forums and partnership arrangements which provide a collective voice for people to inform the strategy and service development of North Yorkshire County Council and other statutory bodies.

 Understanding our workforce

 We have also gathered information about our employees.
-See our latest key workforce data as an example of the employee information we gather.

 We believe in the importance and intrinsic value of a diverse and inclusive workplace, and of centring the principles of equality, diversity and inclusion in the work we do in the community.